kovasap/market_trading_game/design.md

 1. A resource can only ever have up to **four** copies in the market.
 If there exist four copies, the market is **flooded** and cannot accept any more.

+When improving a resource, put the resources to be improved into the bank, then place the resource that is created onto the improvement to be harvested on the next turn.

 ### 3. Build

 **Build** a single improvement from the laid out set if you can afford it,